kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] admin can toggle the visibility of each category (like 'asian' or 'thai') for each restaurant (i.e., admin can remove and reapply descriptions of each restaurant)
 - [x] admin can add new categories for restaurants (like "thai", "cafe", "bar", etc.)
 - [x] search functions: lowercase queries first in 'map.jinja'
+- [x] "layout.jinja" to use as a template for all the pages (except the error page, too distracting there)

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.

 ## SQL tables
 See schema.sql
-- users         id      username (uniq.)    password            is_admin            email
+- users:         id      username (uniq.)    password            is_admin            email
-- restaurants   id      restaurant_name     street address      restaurant_visible
+- restaurants:   id      restaurant_name     street address      restaurant_visible
-- ratings       id      restaurant_id       user_id             comment_id          rating (0...5)  created_at  rating_visible
+- ratings:       id      restaurant_id       user_id             comment_id          rating (0...5)  created_at  rating_visible
-- comments      id      user_id             restaurant_id       comment             visible         created_at
+- comments:      id      user_id             restaurant_id       comment             visible         created_at
-- restaurant_categories id  restaurant_id   category            category_visible
+- restaurant_categories: id  restaurant_id   category            category_visible

 ## WIP: premature manual (planning)
 ### AFTER GIT CLONING: